WIS (TV): News operation

-Another factor behind WIS' run atop Columbia's ratings has been talent continuity.
+Another factor behind WIS's run atop Columbia's ratings has been talent continuity.
 These staffers included news anchors Ed Carter and Susan Audé, who gained notoriety for her accomplishments as a reporter and anchor.
 Audé used a wheelchair due to having been paralyzed in an automobile accident.
 Carter became the station's main anchor in 1972, and Audé—by then known as Susan Audé Fisher (she divorced in 2000)—joined him at the anchor desk in 1982.
 The two remained paired together on its weekday evening newscasts until Carter retired in 1998; Audé later retired in 2006.
 As mentioned above, Joe Pinner served as a weatherman and children's host at the station from 1963 until his retirement in 2018.
 Jim Gandy, the station's chief meteorologist from 1984 to 1999, was known as "South Carolina's Weatherman"; he was the only area forecaster to predict Hurricane Hugo would make landfall in Charleston.
 Some other members of the team who have had long tenures included Jack Kuenzie, Dawndy Mercer Plank, and Ben Tanner.
 Current anchors who have been at the station for more than a decade include Judi Gatson, Von Gaskin, and Rick Henry.

 Channel 10's news operation has long been well respected in the industry.
-In 1997, for instance, Hank Price of Northwestern University's Media Management Center recalled that whenever South Carolina was mentioned in television circles, "WIS' name will quickly come up" because it was seen as "a model for success."
+In 1997, for instance, Hank Price of Northwestern University's Media Management Center recalled that whenever South Carolina was mentioned in television circles, "WIS' name will quickly come up" because it was seen as "a model for success".
 NBC affiliate relations director Lloyd Segal said that WIS was so dominant because it was "a midsize market station that acts like a major-market station."
 He added that at the time, WIS was one of 10 stations that NBC considered "outstanding partners" in gathering local news; WIS was by far the smallest station in that group, the other nine were in large markets.

 While WIS still leads overall, it has spent the new millennium in a spirited battle for first place with WLTX.
-It has consistently lost the #1 ranking in the noon timeslot to WLTX (mainly because of that station's CBS Daytime programming lead-in), and the early morning ratings crown has switched between the two stations multiple times.
+In 2001, it briefly lost the lead at noon to WLTX, the first time in memory that channel 10 had lost any timeslot.
+Since then, it has consistently finished second in the noon timeslot behind channel 19 (mainly because of that station's CBS Daytime programming lead-in), and the early morning ratings crown has switched between the two stations multiple times.
 In 2019, WIS lost the early evening timeslot to WLTX for the first time in memory.
-While WIS still led the late news race overall, WLTX had pulled well ahead among adults aged 25–54.
+While WIS still narrowly led the late news race overall, WLTX had pulled well ahead among adults aged 25–54.